syncfusion-content/blazor-docs/blazor/maps/layers.md

 ---
 layout: post
 title: Layers in Blazor Maps Component | Syncfusion
-description: Learn about Layers in Blazor Maps component of Syncfusion, and more details.
+description: Learn here all about Layers in Syncfusion Blazor Maps component and more.
 platform: Blazor
 control: Maps
 documentation: ug
 ---

-# Layers
+# Layers in Blazor Maps Component

 The Maps component is rendered through [`MapsLayers`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayers.html) class and any number of layers can be added to the Maps.